srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 The network-instance type `mac-vrf` functions as a broadcast domain.
 Each mac-vrf network-instance builds a bridge table composed of MAC addresses that can be learned via the data path on network-instance interfaces, learned via BGP EVPN or provided with static configuration.

-We start with associating the access and vxlan interfaces with the mac-vrf to bound them to this network-instance:
+By associating the access and vxlan interfaces with the mac-vrf we bound them to this network-instance:

 ```
 enter candidate